Gretten/reserve/README.md

 - timers (in process);
 - event listeners (in process).

-Do not use this library because of critical bug thich I do not have time to fix.
+Do not use this library because of critical bug which I do not have time to fix.